-As part of the FS pertaining to the geomechanical support for underground mine design, Wood reviewed previous work and investigation by others, in which site investigation at both the Terronera and the La Luz project sites were performed by KP (2019a, 2019b, and 2019c).
+As part of the FS pertaining to the geomechanical support for underground mine design, the QP reviewed previous work and investigation by others, in which site investigation at both the Terronera and the La Luz project sites were performed by KP (2019a, 2019b, and 2019c).
 These investigations were performed in 2016 and 2018 during which 1,180 m of HQ3 oriented core (using Reflex ACT III) from four boreholes at Terronera and 790 m of HQ3 oriented core from four boreholes at the La Luz site were drilled.
 In addition, there is an extensive database of rock RQD values recorded in most exploration boreholes.
-For this study Wood, with the assistance of Endeavour Silver geologists, performed virtual logging (internet video conference real-time logging) of 2,998 m of core concentrating on three of the KP boreholes in the Terronera deposit, plus a selection of 54 exploration boreholes to review core from either side of the Terronera orebody as well as through the orebody.
-A three-day site visit was made by Wood to perform physical verification logging on 1,268 m of core, to review the existing accessible workings and general site layout, and to observe the hydrological and hydrogeological conditions.
+For this study the QP, with the assistance of Endeavour Silver geologists, performed virtual logging (internet video conference real-time logging) of 2,998 m of core concentrating on three of the KP boreholes in the Terronera deposit, plus a selection of 54 exploration boreholes to review core from either side of the Terronera orebody as well as through the orebody.
+A three-day site visit was made to perform physical verification logging on 1,268 m of core, to review the existing accessible workings and general site layout, and to observe the hydrological and hydrogeological conditions.
+The current QP did not go to site, but was responsible for reviewing the work.